-YouTube channel offers Kenyans tips on how to get jobs in Dubai
+Youtube channel offers Kenyans tips on how to get jobs in Dubai

 Within 11-months she quit and started working in the corporate world where she did marketing in other countries.

-Ms Muronga adds that there are many strategies for looking for a job in Dubai from Kenya such as the use of agency, LinkedIn, coming to Dubai on a three months visa, and Gulf Talent, a job browsing site.
+Ms Muronga adds that there are many strategies of looking for a job in Dubai from Kenya such as the use of agency, LinkedIn, coming to Dubai on a three months visa and Gulf Talent, a job browsing site.